The Gloom Stalker Ranger

 Our Strength, Charisma, and Intelligence ability scores are going to be used sparingly.
 This is a combat-focused build so I opted to initially make our Ranger’s Strength the highest of the three.
 It will come in handy if we need to make any sort of escape rolls using our Athletics as well as a few other scenarios.

 Charisma is our casting stat for the spells we gain from our race.
 This will only impact Faerie Fire though, so don’t put too much weight into this skill unless you’re looking to improve your charisma-based skills.
-Same goes for Intelligence.
+The same goes for Intelligence.
 These two are purely used for role-playing purposes.

 Alert – Alert is a solid feat in general and its +5 to Initiative may be a bit overkill for a gloom stalker.
 However, it’s an excellent choice for giving your ranger some extra flavor and utility.
 I mean, it should be impossible to ambush a master of survival.

 Crossbow Expert* – Should you opt for a weapon with a bit more punch such as a heavy crossbow, you’ll want to pick up Crossbow Expert.
-You’ll get rid of that pesky loading property and be able to make weapon attacks with a crossbow using your bonus action, boosting your action economy.
+You’ll get rid of that pesky loading property.
+You could also choose to use a hand crossbow and be able to make weapon attacks with a crossbow using your bonus action, boosting your action economy.

 Elven Accuracy – If you decide to make your gloom stalker a drow or any other elf, Elven Accuracy is an exceptional feat to supplement Sharpshooter.
 This feat gives you 1 point in Dexterity, Intelligence, Wisdom, or Charisma and gives you super advantage whenever you attack with advantage using one of those skills.
 Gloom stalkers have plenty of opportunities to gain advantage on their attacks so this feat will get a ton of mileage.